 Color Walk: (click here) Emulate nature’s beautiful palette through color mixing from found objects.

 Here’s what you will need:

-cadmium yellow pale, cadmium yellow deep, (cadmium yellow medium, hansa yellows)
+Yellows: Cadmium yellow pale, cadmium yellow deep, (or cadmium yellow medium, hansa yellows)

 Large White: Titanium or mixing white

 Best Quality with intense pigments: Old Holland, Williamsburg

 Think of your brushes as an investment.
 The best brushes are natural bristles because they will hold up better and are the easiest to clean.
 I have created a list of budget brushes for those that just want to try painting out, however I strongly encourage the purchase of better brushes for better results with less frustration.

 Disposable palette- good for students just starting out, easy cleanup, portable

 Wood – sturdy, portable, easy to scrape, easiest for plein air